Prison Ministry Volunteers

 Matthew 25:36

-Prison Ministry Volunteers is a non-profit organization designed to provide services to the incarcerated community and support the prison staff and Chaplains primarily serving the two prisons located in Diboll, Texas.
+,Prison Ministry Volunteers is an official 501C3 non-profit organization whose mission is to provide services to the incarcerated community and support the prison staff and Chaplains primarily serving the two prisons located in Diboll, Texas.
 One is the Rufus H. Duncan Unit with about 500 offenders and is a geriatric prison.
-The second is the Diboll unit, a privately run unit with another 500 offenders.
+The second is the Diboll Correctional unit, a step-down unit with another 500 offenders.

 Grieving while in Prison Prison Ministry Volunteers